 Bithell Gives an Inside Look at the Lighting Approach for Francis Lawrence’s Latest Mystery Thriller

-Red Sparrow has all of the key ingredients to become the next big espionage popcorn flick.
+Red Sparrow has all of the key ingredients to become the next big espionage popcorn flick, including the stellar trio of Bithell, Willems, and Lawrence.
 Check it out in theaters March 2nd.